 If at any time you are concerned about your child’s level of attendance then please feel free to make an appointment to see either the class teacher or Headteacher.

-Our school nurse can be contacted at Paulton Hospital should you wish to seek further advice
+Our school nurse can be contacted at Paulton Hospital on 01761 408 111, should you wish to seek further advice.

 Our doors open at 8.45am each morning.
 Children are expected to arrive in class betwen 8.45 and 8.55am.
 Our registers are closed at 9.00am.
 Children arriving to class after this time will be recorded in the register with a Late mark.
 Children who arrive after 9.15am will be marked with an Unauthorised Absence for the morning session.
 Children who are consistently late to school may be referred to the Children Missing Education Service.